 Answers that indicate your child understands: Your child should have a specific memory of when he understood what Jesus did for him on the cross and that he needs Jesus in his life.
-It may have been at church, at home, or even sometime when he / she was alone.
+It may have been at church, at home, or even when he/she was alone.

-If you feel your child understands what it means to be water baptized, then go through this devotional explaining more about water baptism.
+If you feel your child understands what it means to be water baptized, please start with the Family Baptism guide.

-If you don’t feel your child understands what it means to be water baptized, it’s totally appropriate to wait.
-Remember, water baptism does not save – salvation comes by your child trusting Jesus.
-During this time, let your child observe water baptism and talk to them about what it means.
-Go through this devotional with your child and spur them on in their personal relationship (friendship) with Jesus.
+If you don’t feel your child understands what it means to be water baptized, it can be appropriate to wait.
+Remember, water baptism does not save—salvation comes by your child trusting Jesus.
+During this time, let your child watch others be baptized, talk to them about what it means, and continue to spur them on in their personal relationship with Jesus.

-If you have any questions, or would like to talk to someone about the process, please call Andy Edwards, at (405) 607-0679 or e-mail him.
+If you have any questions or would like to talk to someone about the process, please contact Krista Meyer, Director of Family Ministries.